Students have the opportunity to prepare themselves for professional dance careers through performances in DANSCORE and Sankofa.

 Sankofa’s dance and theater works express the dynamic presence of African culture in America.
 Some of the presentations are replicas of traditional African prototypes and some are re-creations, employing contemporary themes and movement motifs.

-The members of the African Dance and Drum Ensemble of the College represents the rich cultural heritage of Asia, the Caribbean, Europe, the Americas, and Africa that exists within our community.
+The members of the African Dance and Drum Ensemble of the University represent the rich cultural heritage of Asia, the Caribbean, Europe, the Americas, and Africa that exists within our community.

 Clyde Alafiju Morgan served as artistic director from 1985 through 2015, before he retired from his position as associate professor of dance.
 Assistant Professor Jenise Akilah Anthony, currently serves as artistic director.
 Music director Khalid Abdul N’Fally Saleem joined the ensemble in 1994.